Dr. Mary Gay PsyD, LPC, CPCS

 Dr. Mary Gay is a Licensed Professional Counselor of GA in clinical practice since 1995 and a Certified Professional Counselor since 2013.
-She currently serves as the Evening IOP coordinator of The Summit Wellness Group.
+She currently serves as the Program Director of The Summit Wellness Group’s Evening IOP Program.
 Additionally, she has a private practice at the Atlanta North Center for Change in Roswell, which she co-founded in 2000.
-Dr. Gay has studied, practiced and lectured on addiction and developmental trauma for the last 15 years and has a particular interest in working with impaired professionals.
+Dr. Gay has studied, practiced, and lectured on addiction and developmental trauma for the last 15 years and has a particular interest in working with impaired professionals.
 She is a longstanding member of the American Counseling Association and the Licensed Professional Counselors Association of GA.

 She recently co-founded the Southeastern Counselor Training Institute to share her knowledge and experience with other mental health professionals.
 Dr. Gay is drawn to working with addiction because of her own personal story of addiction and recovery.
 She believes that compassion and fundamental respect for the individual struggling with addiction is the cornerstone of effective substance abuse treatment.